Applelo/compotes/docs/index.md

 features:
   - title: Minimal CSS
-    icon: 👨‍🎨
+    icon: 🎨
-    details: Only the logic, you handle the styling
+    details: Ships only essential styles, giving you full control over the look and feel
   - title: Accessibility
     icon: 🦾
-    details: Respects W3C WAI recommendations
+    details: Built with ARIA attributes, keyboard navigation and focus management following W3C WAI guidelines
-  - title: Fully typed
+  - title: Fully Typed
     icon: 📠
-    details: TypeScript for a better DX
+    details: Written in TypeScript with exported types for a better developer experience
+  - title: Framework Agnostic
+    icon: 🧩
+    details: Vanilla JS/TS core that works anywhere, with a dedicated Vue 3 wrapper available
+  - title: Simple components
+    icon: 📦
+    details: Collapse, Drag, Drilldown, Dropdown and Marquee ready to use out of the box
+  - title: Lightweight
+    icon: 🪶
+    details: No dependencies, leveraging modern browser APIs for a minimal footprint
 ---